 On the other hand, finding a cage for dwarf hamsters are a bit trickier since they are less popular and there are less cages for them.
 If you make the mistake of buying a cage for a Syrian hamster, the smaller dwarf hamster can easily escape from the cage.
 Thus, you need to buy the right cage or else you may lose your pet!

-Since dwarf hamsters are so small, large tanks and aquariums can serve as their home with minimal issues.
+Since dwarf hamsters are so small, big hamster cages such as large tanks and aquariums can serve as their home with minimal issues.
 They can also be used to temporarily house young Syrian hamsters, but they should be moved out once they grow older.
 In either case, make sure there is at least 2 cubic feet of space available for them to roam around.

 Many people use aquariums as a temporary home to rear their young hamsters before transferring them to a better cage.
 However, if you plan on using it as their permanent home, you need to clean it frequently to prevent a buildup of excreta and urine.
 These can build up ammonia fumes over time.